Trigonometric functions: Basic identities

 Many identities interrelate the trigonometric functions.
-This section contains the most basic ones; for more identities, see List of trigonometric identities.
-These identities may be proved geometrically from the unit-circle definitions or the right-angled-triangle definitions (although, for the latter definitions, care must be taken for angles that are not in the interval [0, π/2], see Proofs of trigonometric identities).
-For non-geometrical proofs using only tools of calculus, one may use directly the differential equations, in a way that is similar to that of the above proof of Euler's identity.
-One can also use Euler's identity for expressing all trigonometric functions in terms of complex exponentials and using properties of the exponential function.
+This section contains the most basic ones (for more identities, see List of trigonometric identities).
+These identities may be proved geometrically from the unit-circle definitions or the right-angled-triangle definitions; although, for the latter definitions, care must be taken for angles that are not in the interval $\textstyle [0, \tfrac{\pi}{2}]$ (see Proofs of trigonometric identities).
+For non-geometrical proofs using only tools of calculus, one may use directly the differential equations, in a way that is similar to that of the proof of Euler's formula (see above).
+One can also use Euler's formula for expressing all trigonometric functions in terms of complex exponentials and using properties of the exponential function.

 Parity

 The cosine and the secant are even functions; the other trigonometric functions are odd functions.
 That is: